breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">TIL: CFL parsing can be reduced to boolean matrix multiplication (Valiant, 1975), known to be subcubic (Strassen, 1969), and later proven an asymptotic lower bound (Lee, 1997).
 This admits efficient GPGPU implementation (Azimov, 2017) in <a href="https://twitter.com/YaccConstructor?ref_src=twsrc%5Etfw">@YaccConstructor</a> <a href="https://t.co/3Vbml0v6b9">https://t.co/3Vbml0v6b9</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277136195118600192?ref_src=twsrc%5Etfw">June 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-This astonishing result suggests that, at least for context free and less powerful languages, there is a parsing algorithm which is equivalent to matrix multiplication.
+This astonishing result suggests that, at least for context-free and less powerful languages, there is a parsing algorithm which is equivalent to matrix multiplication.
 For example, all of the following automata can be simulated using matrix multiplication:

 - [Pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton)
 - [Buchi automata](https://en.wikipedia.org/wiki/B%C3%BCchi_automaton)
 - [Mealy machines](https://en.wikipedia.org/wiki/Mealy_machine)
 - [Petri nets](https://en.wikipedia.org/wiki/Petri_net)

 What happens if we define arithmetic operators on graphs?
-How might we define and interpret these operations in a meaningful way?
+How might we define and interpret these operations?
 As we have seen, one way to represent a directed graph is just a square matrix whose non-zero entries indicate edges between nodes.
 Just like real matrices in linear algebra, we can add, subtract, multiply and exponentiate them.

-We now attempt to show a few examples simulating a state machine using the Krylov method.
-For illustrative purposes, the state simply holds a vector of binary or integer values, however we can also imagine it carrying other "messages" around the graph in a similar manner, using their corresponding algebras.
+We will now show a few examples simulating a state machine using the Krylov method.
+For illustrative purposes, the state simply holds a vector of binary or integer values, however we can also imagine it carrying other "messages" around the graph in a similar manner, using another algebra.
 Here, we will use the boolean algebra for matrix multiplication, where `+` corresponds to `∨`, and `*` corresponds to `∧`:

 ```
 ┌───┬───┬─────┬─────┐